sergeyv/webapp/docs/client.rst

 On the server side, ``new`` maps to a couple of view functions registered on IRestCollection interface, one function handles GET and another PUT method

-TemplatedView
+webapp.Template
 -------------

-TemplatedView loads a jqote2 template from ``/t/<view-identifier>.html`` and uses that template to render json data received from the server.
+webapp.Template loads a jqote2 template from ``/t/<view-identifier>.html`` and
+uses that template to render json data received from the server.

-TemplatedView allows links to have some special classes which modify their behaviour.
+webapp.Template allows links to have some special classes which modify their behaviour.
 This allows to avoid having any 'custom' JS code in templates: